BetterHelp Online Counseling Review

-- Cost — Mental health therapists in many cities charge an out-of-pocket rate of $75 to $150 per 45-minute session.
-(13) Health insurance plans generally provide minimal coverage for mental health issues.
+- Cost — The average therapy session costs between $100 and $200 per 45-minute session, depending on where you live.
+Health insurance plans generally provide minimal coverage for mental health issues.
 Also, insurance companies often deny or limit claims payments for unforeseen reasons.

 - Access — Even with mental health insurance, provider networks are generally quite limited.
-(14) This means that it will be harder to find a suitable counselor, or maybe any provider.
+This means that it can be harder to find a suitable counselor, or any provider.

 - Inconvenience — Work, family, and other commitments make it hard to squeeze in-office therapy sessions into a busy day.

-- Stigma — Many people who would otherwise seek mental health counseling are either ashamed or embarrassed, or think it unwise, to pursue it because office-based counseling makes it harder to be discreet.
+- Stigma — Many people who would otherwise seek mental health counseling are either ashamed or embarrassed, or think it unwise to pursue it because office-based counseling makes it hard to be discreet.